voldgalf/PyAddressBook/README.md

-# PyAddressBook
+# 📕 PyAddressBook

-PyAddressBook is a simple, structured yet expandable, Python library for address books.
+PyAddressBook is a simple flexible Python library for address books

 ## Installing

-PyAddressBook can be installed by [pip](https://pip.pypa.io/en/stable/).
+PyAddressBook can be installed by [pip](https://pip.pypa.io/en/stable/)

 ```bash
 pip install pyaddressbook